spectrocloud/librarium/content/docs/04-clusters/20-cluster-groups/25-cluster-group-backups.md

 2. Navigate to the left **Main Menu** and select **Cluster Groups**.

-3. Select the cluster group you want to enable virtual cluster volume backup.
+3. Select the cluster group you want to enable virtual cluster disk backup.

 4. Click on **Settings**.